-- Over the 12-year monitoring period, the federal 24-hr PM10 standard was exceeded on 38 occasions at the Landfill site, with a record number occurring in 2017 (Year 10, with 11 exceedances).
-The federal standard was exceeded on 5 occasions at the Community site.
-In 2019 (Year 12), the federal standard was exceeded on four occasions at the Landfill site, and on three occasions at the Community site.
-The majority of the Year 12 exceedance days were associated with nearby wildfires and smoke during the fall quarter. - Exceedances of the more stringent state 24-hr PM10 standard at the Landfill site declined each year between 2013 (Year 6) and 2016 (Year 9), spiked in 2017 (Year 10), and decreased again in 2018 and 2019.
-The Community site has seen a low number of exceedances of the state PM10 standard since 2015; this standard was exceeded at the Community site less than 10 times in each year from 2015 (Year 8) to 2018 (Year 11).
-In 2019 (Year 12), however, the state standard was exceeded on 16 occasions at the Community site, and 48 at the Landfill site. - The Landfill site's PM10 federal and state exceedances are accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
+- Over the 13-year monitoring period, the federal 24-hr PM10 standard was exceeded on 44 occasions at the Landfill site, with a record number occurring in 2017 (Year 10, with 11 exceedances).
+The federal standard was exceeded on a total of five occasions at the Community site.
+In 2020 (Year 13), the federal standard was exceeded on six occasions at the Landfill site, five of which occurred during the fall quarter.
+No federal standard exceedance was observed in Year 13 at the Community site. - Exceedances of the more stringent state 24-hr PM10 standard at the Landfill site declined each year between 2013 (Year 6) and 2016 (Year 9), spiked in 2017 (Year 10), and decreased again in 2018 (Year 11) and 2019 (Year 12).
+In 2020 (Year 13), however, the state standard was exceeded on 180 occasions at the Landfill site, an all-time high.
+The Community site has seen a low number of exceedances of the state PM10 standard since 2015 (Year 8); the state standard was exceeded at the Community site less than 10 times in each year from 2015 (Year 8) to 2018 (Year 11).
+In 2019 (Year 12), the state standard was exceeded on 16 occasions at the Community site.
+The number of state exceedances decreased from that in 2020 (Year 13) to 14 occasions at the Community site. - The Landfill site's PM10 federal and state exceedances are accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
 State exceedance days at the Landfill site are also accompanied by low-speed winds from the Los Angeles basin (south and southeast), suggesting that the addition of elevated concentrations within the basin can push the Landfill site's PM10 concentrations over the state threshold.
-On days when PM10 concentrations exceed the state standard at the Community site, wind speeds are relatively low and wind direction is predominantly from the Los Angeles basin (southeast).
+On days when PM10 concentrations exceed the state standard at the Community site, wind speeds are relatively low and wind direction is predominantly from the Los Angeles basin (from the southeast).
 This suggests that regional contributions are the main driver of exceedances of the state PM10 standard at the Community site. - Monthly average PM10 concentrations at the Landfill site compared well with the regional monitoring site in downtown Los Angeles in Years 5 through 9.
+However, in Year 10, the

-However, in Years 10 and 11, the Landfill site's monthly average PM10 concentrations showed a significant increase.
-In contrast, the annual average concentrations at the Community site have been steadily decreasing since Year 7, nearing the annual average concentrations measured at Santa Clarita in Years 11 and 12.
+Landfill site's monthly average PM{10} concentrations increased and remained higher than that of the downtown LA site for the entirety of 2017.
+Years 11 and 12 have since seen lower monthly average PM{10} concentrations at the Landfill Site (compared to those in 2017).
+For Year 13, monthly average PM{10} concentrations at the Landfill Site were on the rise since the spring quarter and decreased again in the fall quarter.
+In contrast, the annual average PM{10} concentrations at the Community site have been steadily decreasing since Year 7, nearing the annual average concentrations measured at Santa Clarita in Years 11 to 13.
 This is an important finding in that, while PM{10} concentrations measured at the Landfill site remain relatively high (with a recent trend upward), PM{10} concentrations measured at the Community site are trending down.